 The Jacksonville site is located in South Jacksonville at The Summit at Southpoint, 6430 Southpoint Parkway.
 The 66,000 square-foot campus, located in a three-story building, has free parking.
 The Jacksonville campus has a learning commons inclusive of a library, writing center and mathematics lab.
-Additionally, the campus has two student lounges, 28 classrooms, auditorium with seating for 104 people, seven medical laboratories, five computer laboratories, two radiology x-ray rooms, two physical therapy labs, three nursing labs, a forensic lab, a n a n a t o m y l a b, a sport medicine and fitness technology laboratory and a crime scene technology laboratory.
+Additionally, the campus has two student lounges, 28 classrooms, auditorium with seating for 104 people, seven medical laboratories, five computer laboratories, two radiology x-ray rooms, two physical therapy labs, three nursing labs, a forensic lab, a sport medicine and fitness technology laboratory, a crime scene technology laboratory, and two anatomage tables.
 All equipment used at Keiser University is comparable to industry standards and effectively meets program objectives.